bounswe/bounswe2023group9/project/backend/README.md

 - DATABASE_PASSWORD: should be the password of the owner of the created database, for root user: postgres
 - DATABASE_HOST: should be the address of your database server, in local: 127.0.0.1
 - DATABASE_PORT: should be the port number of your database server, default: 5432
+- EMAIL_HOST_USER: should be a real gmail email address, this is for sending user's email notifications
+- EMAIL_HOST_PASSWORD: should be the password of the gmail email address used as EMAIL_HOST_USER
+- ADMIN_EMAIL: should be the same as EMAIL_HOST_USER

 You can set them while running the container like the following
 - `docker run -p 8000:8000 -e DJANGO_SECRET_KEY=<your-secret-key> <your-tag>`